BrianHicks/bytes.zone/drafts/reusable-phantom-id-types.md

 Anyway, I found something new to me.
 Maybe it'll be useful to you, too!
-The key insight: **you can make a reusable ID type by using phantom types** (that is, types with a variable that appears in the definition but not any of the constructors.)
+The gist: **you can make a reusable ID type by using phantom types** (that is, types with a variable that appears in the definition but not any of the constructors.)

 Let's define a module for our IDs: